matthewglover/base_project/README.md

 * Remove git, run: `rm -rf .git`

-* Update reference to `BaseProject` to new project name via project wid find and replace
+* Update reference to `BaseProject` to new project name via project wide find and replace

 * Create config/database.yml (see gist for format)